-The College reserves the right to address offensive conduct or harassment that does not rise to the level of creating a hostile environment or that is of a generic nature not on the basis of a protected class.
-Addressing such behaviors may not result in disciplinary action under this policy, but will be addressed through respectful discussion, interim measures, and education with ongoing discussion of appropriate professionalism.
-The College will retain documentation of the incident in the Office of Civil Rights Compliance and the information will be kept confidential to the extent permitted by law.
+The College reserves the right to address offensive conduct or harassment that does not rise to the level of creating a hostile environment or that is generic and not based on a protected class.
+Addressing such behaviors may not result in disciplinary action under this policy but will be addressed through respectful discussion, interim measures, and education with ongoing discussion of appropriate professionalism.
+The College will retain documentation of the incident in the Office of Civil Rights Compliance, and the information will be kept confidential to the extent permitted by law.